-The Kounrad copper deposit is located within the North Balkhash metallogenic belt, part of the much larger Central Asian Orogenic Belt that extends 7,000 km from west to east, and from the Siberian Craton in the north to the Tarim Craton in the south.
+The Kounrad copper deposit is located within the North Balkhash metallogenic belt, part of the much larger Central Asian Orogenic Belt that extends 7,000 km from west to east and from the Siberian Craton in the north to the Tarim Craton in the south.
 It is a prolific host of major porphyry copper deposits.

-The primary Kounrad deposit is a typical copper porphyry, formed in the Carboniferous age, 327-312 million years ago.
+The primary Kounrad deposit is a typical copper porphyry associated with calcalkaline magmas, formed in a Carboniferous age (327-312 Ma) subduction-related setting.